 Technology & usage

-Whether you want to understand what type of detector is on your ceiling, why your system keeps generating unwanted alarms, or what the difference between a conventional and addressable panel means in practice — these guides cover the technology side of fire alarms from the ground up.
+Whether you want to understand what type of detector is on your ceiling, why your system keeps generating unwanted alarms, what the difference between a conventional and addressable system means in practice, or how a fire alarm system works end to end — these guides cover the technology side of fire alarms from the ground up.

 Detection